iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG14|\

 The headings construct the structure of the document.
 If you put the cursor in a paragraph you can set the heading for that paragraph with this panel.
-You can click on the upper parts (such as Part, Chapter) or use the native heading tools of the Google Docs.
+You can click on the upper parts (like Part, Chapter) or use the native heading tools of the Google Docs.
 The lower parts of this panel shows the relative headings in the Google Docs.

 .. _h48253316368583f7c154246e606b2f: